Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions

 Our work contributes to ongoing research on how different data encoding strategies impact the scalability and practical applicability of quantum models~\cite{abbas2021power, kyriienko2022unsupervised}.

 Second, we apply the QML to the task of predicting recovery rates—an important topic in credit risk modeling.
 Previous studies have mostly relied on linear models or classical machine learning techniques~\cite{altman2005link, qi2011comparison, Nazemi2018improving}.
 In our empirical analysis, the QML with Amplitude Encoding performs better than both traditional models and QML with Angle Encoding.
-It delivers higher prediction accuracy, more stable results across different runs, and faster convergence, especially when the training data are limited and the relationship between variables is nonlinear.
+The QML with Amplitude Encoding delivers higher prediction accuracy, more stable results across different runs, and faster convergence, especially when the training data are limited and the relationship between variables is nonlinear.

 Third, our approach offers a general modeling tool for financial problems that involve small datasets, high-dimensional features, and complex variable interactions.
 These conditions are common in many areas of financial risk management and often limit the effectiveness of standard models~\cite{bertsimas2016best, bellotti2012loss}.
 By showing that the QML with Amplitude Encoding can work well in such settings, we contribute a new method for analyzing difficult financial prediction problems where data are scarce and patterns are complex.